MattXV/mattxv.github.io/_portfolio/portfolio-3.md

 - This is prototyped as a C/C++ native module for ARM64 UWP platforms
 - The source code is available here: [DSP tools](https://github.com/MattXV/DSPToolbox)

+---

+- I tested it by running a subjective study, where participants would test spatialisation effects
+- The test produced some interesting results on the use of custom HRTFs and ray tracing in AR devices

 ![Psychoacoustic Test](../../images/test_participant_perspective.png)

 ![Psychoacoustic Test Perspective](../../images/holo-test.jpg)

 ![Test Results](../../images/localisation-results.png)